print

 By

-Art Braidic
+Art Braidic & Dennis Fischer

-© 2000 Art Braidic & Dennis Fischer
+© 2000, 2013 Art Braidic & Dennis Fischer ®

-All rights reserved
+All rightrs reserved

 * * *

-W as the Jesus of Nazareth described in your Bible a real historical figure?
+Was the Jesus of Nazareth described in your Bible a real historical figure?
 Is the account of His life as recorded in the gospels true?
 Or was the entire account of Jesus’ life a huge exaggeration, or even worse, a total fabrication?

 In the world today, many attempt to deny the validity of the New Testament account regarding the life and teachings of Jesus Christ.
-This denial is based on the belief that there exists no "objective" evidence proving Jesus even existed, let alone preached a powerful gospel, performed great miracles, and was resurrected from the dead.
+This denial is based on a belief that there exists no "objective" evidence proving Jesus even existed, let alone preached a powerful gospel, performed great miracles, and was resurrected from the dead.

 One of the most outspoken critics of the existence of a historical Jesus is Charles Templeton.
 In his book, Act of God, Mr. Templeton explains his skepticism.